FCHXWH823/LLM4ChipDesign/README.md

 ## Veritas: Deterministic Verilog Code Generation from LLM-Generated Conjunctive Normal Form
 **Motivation:**
-Automated Verilog code synthesis poses significant challenges and typically demands expert oversight.
-Traditional high-level synthesis (HLS) methods often fail to scale for real-world designs.
-While large language models (LLMs) have enhanced scalability, they often introduce syntactical and logical errors requiring extensive post-generation verification.
-Here, we introduce a novel conjunctive normal form (CNF)-guided synthesis methodology.
-The idea is to have an LLM generate CNF clauses, a format widely used for formal verification and synthesis validation in hardware design, but here it is used to formally describe the desired circuit functionality.
-These CNF specifications are then deterministically converted into Verilog, ensuring correctness by construction.
-Experimental results demonstrate that our approach reliably produces functionally correct Verilog code on the first attempt, compared to other SoTA works such as Verigen (2B parameters) and RTLCoder (4-bit quantized with around 7B parameters).
+Veritas introduces a novel conjunctive normal form (CNF)-guided verilog synthesis methodology.
+The idea is to have an LLM generate CNF clauses, a format widely used for formal verification and synthesis validation in hardware design. veritas uses it to formally describe the desired circuit functionality.
+The generated CNF specifications are deterministically converted into Verilog, ensuring correctness by construction.

 - 📄 **Paper:** https://arxiv.org/pdf/2506.00005v1
 - 💻 **Code:** [https://github.com/PrithwishBasuRoy/Veritas.git](https://github.com/PrithwishBasuRoy/Veritas.git)